tarriqferrosekhan/AI_KB/AIML/HowGenerativeModelsWork.md

   </tr>
   <tr>
     <td>Focus</td>
-    <td>Aims to learn the underlying data distribution 𝑝(𝑥) so they can generate new, realistic samples from it.
+    <td>Generative models learn joint distribution p(x,y) OR model p(x) alone depending on type so they can generate new, realistic samples from it.
     </td>
     <td>Provides classification or category for a given input</td>
   </tr>